 Despite high growth rate of domestic consumption for smartphones, the intensive price competition in domestic market drives China smartphone vendors to diversify to other fast growing overseas markets, especially emerging market, for attractive margin.
-In 2013, Chinese smartphone brand owners accounted for approximately 45% of total smartphone exported from China.
-Meanwhile, China's ODMs are also exploring overseas opportunities with outstanding industry experience to help local kings win regional market.
+In 2014, approximately 81.9% of the smartphone export volume from China was attributable to smartphone brand owners and OEM suppliers.
+The remaining 18.1% was attributable to exports by smartphone suppliers on ODM basis.
+Meanwhile, a number of China's ODM providers are also exploring overseas opportunities with outstanding industry experience to help local kings to win regional market and exploring the same business model as the Group.